chengr28/specialdlp/specialdlp/document/readme.en.txt

 SDC versions
 * bin: Binary files.
-  * Architecture:
+  * Architectures:
     * x86: 32-bit eMule version.
-Most of eMule are 32-bit, so you should use this one.
+Most of eMule are 32-bit, you should use this one.
     * x64: 64-bit eMule version.
 It's only for 64-bit eMule.
     * arm: 32-bit ARM version.
     * arm64: 64-bit ARM version.
     * arm64ec: 64-bit ARM (EC) version.
-  * Methods:
+  * Variants:
     * all-verycd: All VeryCD-Mod and VeryCD-EasyMule-Mod.
     * easymule: All VeryCD-EasyMule-Mod (not includes old VeryCD-Mod version).
     * lite: Lite version of SDC, only fixs some bugs.